jenjwong/sandbox/README.md

 Mongo models and operations are tested with Mocha and stub-data.

 ## Redux Architecture
-Bands Nearby manages state with Redux.
-Fetched data is flattened with Normalizr.
+Expense Trackr manages state with Redux.
 The store is designed like a relational database to minimize duplication of data.
-Concerts are stored in a centralized dictionary and are accessed through arrays that track look-up ids.
+Expensees are stored in a centralized dictionary and are accessed through arrays that track look-up indexes.

-Bands Nearby uses higher-order reducers to batch dispatching minimizing unnecessary renders.

 ## License